 Awards for All offers grants of between £300 and £10,000 for grassroots and community activity that aims to improve life for local people and neighbourhoods.
-This funding is currently supporting our Boy’s Group Service for boys aged 9-13.
+This funding is currently supporting therapeutic training for the most vulnerable individuals.

 The Community Foundation for Merseyside undertakes strategic social investment, facilitates philanthropy and contributes to achieving positive social change in our local communities.
 This organisation has proved a huge support to WEB over a number of years.

 Launched in April 2012, The School for Social Entrepreneurs ‘Lloyds Bank and Bank of Scotland Social Entrepreneurs Programme’ provides individuals with a place on a SSE learning programme, a grant and a business mentor.
 Over five years the Programme, which is supported by Lloyds Bank and The Big Lottery Fund, will support 1,300 social entrepreneurs to start and scale innovative social organisations.
 WEB’s Centre Manager is a Graduate from the class of 2016.

 P.H.Holt have awarded WEB £5000 towards working with our Young Boys' Group.